-Land Unit I consists of approximately 170 acres and is located in the southwest quadrant of the intersection of Route 28 and Route 50 and is within the 65-70 Ldn airport noise contour (Figure 77).
+Land Unit I consists of approximately 170 acres and is located in the southwest quadrant of the intersection of Route 28 and Route 50 (Figure 30).
 Lee Road forms the western boundary of Land Unit I. Almost all of the land in Land Unit I is vacant.
 Existing uses are limited to a petroleum products depot and a research and development type structure.
 There is no direct access from this land unit to Route 28.
 Access to Route 50 is via Lee Road.

-1. This land unit is planned for light industrial and industrial/flex up to a maximum FAR of .35.
+1. This land unit is planned for light industrial and industrial/flex uses up to a maximum FAR of .35.
 Development should be of high quality and attractive, particularly along the frontage of Route 28.
 Light industrial use should be oriented to Lee Road to be compatible with existing development on the west side of Lee Road in Land Unit H and industrial/flex use should be oriented to Route 28 opposite similar use in Land Unit E-3.
 As an option, high quality hotel and/or a mixture of office and industrial/flex uses are also appropriate in this land unit because of its high visibility.
-These uses should complement the future National Air and Space Museum Extension through providing a balanced mixture of tourist and employment uses.
+These uses should complement the National Air and Space Museum Annex through providing a balanced mixture of tourist and employment uses.
+The area north of the Environmental Quality Corridor (EQC) is most visible to Route 50 and offers the greatest potential to provide high-quality tourist oriented uses to support the National Air and Space Museum Annex.

-Subject to meeting the elements listed under "Performance Criteria for Optional Uses", tax map parcels 34-3((1))7A, 17, 19, 26, 27, 28, 29 and 33 may be appropriate for a mixture of uses including retail, restaurant and/or recreational facilities with retail restricted to the area south of the EQC that traverses tax map parcels 34-3((1))7A and 19.
-Restaurant uses may be appropriate north of the EQC if the use is limited to high-quality eating establishments that incorporate excellence in design, siting, style and materials.
+Subject to meeting the elements listed under "Performance Criteria for Optional Uses," the land area north of Penrose Place and south of the EQC, as well as Tax Map 34-3((1))33, may be appropriate for a mixture of uses including retail, restaurant and/or recreational facilities.
+Restaurant uses may be appropriate north of the EQC only if the use is limited to high-quality eating establishments that incorporate excellence in design, sitting, style and materials.
 Drive through and/or fast food restaurants are not appropriate.
+Private recreational uses may also be appropriate north of the EQC.
 For retail, restaurant and/or recreational uses, the following conditions should also be met:

-- A maximum FAR of .25; - Preservation of the environmental quality corridors which may be augmented by open space to preserve a minimum of 33% of the site; - Access is limited to Lee Road and Penrose Place; - Any development of the site must demonstrate to the satisfaction of the Fairfax County Office of Transportation that it does not impede traffic flow on Route 50 or the Route 50/Route 28 interchange; and - No more than four freestanding pad sites on the site. - 2.
-The existing petroleum products depot, Parcel 34-3((1))30, should not be expanded.
+- A maximum FAR of .25; - Preservation of the environmental quality corridors which may be augmented by open space to preserve a minimum of 33% of the site; - Access is limited to Lee Road and Penrose Place; - Any development of the site must demonstrate to the satisfaction of the Fairfax County Office of Transportation that it does not impede traffic flow on Route 50 or the Route 50/Route 28 interchange; and - No more than four freestanding pad sites on the site.